 Do owners have valid concerns about the Honda CR-V?

 As with any vehicle, individual experiences may vary.
-One owner of the CR-V’s Sport Touring trim reported averaging just 28.7 mpg, which is 8.3 mpg short of expectations.
+One Honda CR-V Sport Touring trim owner reported averaging just 28.7 mpg, which is 8.3 mpg short of expectations.
 The CR-V’s fuel economy figures are thus called into question as to whether they truly stand out or are merely average for the segment.

-While the CR-V’s estimated fuel economy numbers are certainly impressive on paper, real-world driving conditions can impact actual fuel efficiency.
+While the CR-V’s estimated fuel economy numbers are impressive on paper, real-world driving conditions can impact fuel efficiency.
 Additionally, individual driving styles and other factors can also affect fuel economy.

 Despite this, the CR-V still offers competitive fuel efficiency compared to other SUVs in its class, and its hybrid powertrain helps to differentiate it from some of its rivals.